thanhtran3k/catto_portfolio/README.md

 6. You gonna be booted out the system.
 Open the folder where you installed XAMPP.

-7.Go to phpMyAdmin folder, find the "config.inc.php" and simply put your password in the
+7. Go to phpMyAdmin folder, find the "config.inc.php" and simply put your password in the

 - "$cfg['Servers'][$i]['password'] = 'yourpassword';" line.